 The verification worksheet and/or any additional required information must be submitted within 14 days of our request.
 If unable to comply, Student Financial Services must be contacted.
 If the requested information is not received within two weeks, eligibility for federal funds may be lost and will not be replaced by Colby.
 If a returning student is selected for federal verification prior to the first aid award, we will not calculate the aid eligibility until verification is complete.
 No financial aid will be disbursed if a student is selected and has not completed the federal verification process.
 If verification isn’t completed by the student’s last day of classes due to withdrawal or the end of the semester, financial aid may be forfeited.

 Do signed copies of the student’s and/or parents’ tax returns and W-2’s need to be submitted to Colby?

 Yes.
-Signed copies of the tax returns and W-2’s, along with all other forms and schedules related to the returns, must be submitted to Colby even when the Data Retrieval Tool is used or an IRS Tax Transcript is submitted.
+Signed copies of the federal tax returns and W-2’s, along with all other forms and schedules related to the returns, must be submitted to Colby even when the Data Retrieval Tool is used or an IRS Tax Transcript is submitted.

 If the IRS DRT wasn’t used when the FAFSA was completed, can it be utilized later?